A baby monitor can be a valuable reassurance that your baby is kept safe while they doze off at night or any other time of the day.

 Hence, you won’t miss their crying and also won’t need a baby monitor.

 If you’ve kept the baby’s cot in your own bedroom beside your bed, then you can conveniently keep an eye on your infant without the need of monitoring them through a baby monitor.
+When you’re traveling, you can carry travel beds for toddlers and place them near your hotel room bed

 Frequently Asked Questions